Rotman School of Management: Undergraduate program

-The Rotman Commerce program (formerly Commerce) is an undergraduate program administered jointly by the University of Toronto's Faculty of Arts and Science and the Rotman School of Management.
+The Rotman Commerce program (formerly Commerce) is an undergraduate program on the St. George campus administered jointly by the Faculty of Arts and Science and the Rotman School of Management.
 In April 2008, the program was renamed as Rotman Commerce after a $2.5 million gift from Sandra and Joseph Rotman.
 Although the program name has changed, the B.Com. degree continues to be awarded by the Faculty of Arts and Science.
 There are three specializations for Rotman Commerce students: Accounting, Finance and Economics, or Management.
 Every student also completes the requirements for a minor in Economics.
+There are currently 3,200 students enrolled in Rotman Commerce.

 Students have the freedom to take any course from the Faculty of Arts and Science, allowing them to include with their specialist, any additional major, or minor.
 Rotman Commerce has many international study opportunities for students.
 It has 24 partner universities.
 Every year, the University of Toronto Summer Abroad Program also offers full-year Rotman Commerce courses in other countries.